wrightmat/dnd-eberron/locations/Dragonroost.md

 #### The Fairy Garden

 A local Thelanian manifest zone keeps beautiful and rare flowers blooming all year long, and at the center of the zone sits a small wooden hut where the garden’s caretaker, Syla Nezzelech, resides.
 The entire area is surrounded by a large ring of mushrooms (faerie ring).
 Mesmerizing lights like floating lanterns dot the landscape.

+### Secrets and Clues

+- The players notice that any time they stop in public to chat, they see a small faerie dragon flying around.
+A DC 15 Insight/Investigation check will reveal that the dragon appears to be listening in on their conversation.
+If they approach the dragon, it flies away quickly, toward the Dragon’s Roost Ranch.
+- If asked about anything interesting in the area, any townsperson would point out the fairy garden that sits on a manifest zone to Thelanis.

+### References